The Portfolio 'Skills Passport': How to Structure Your Bio Page for the 2026 Global Talent Marketplace

 - Lacks Context: A job title like "Senior Analyst" means vastly different things across industries and continents.
 It doesn't articulate the specific skills applied.

 - No Verifiable Proof: It operates on trust.
-Claims of "led a successful project" or "improved efficiency by 30%" are just that—claims, without immediate evidence.
+Claims of "led a successful project" or "improved efficiency by 30%" are just that -- claims, without immediate evidence.
+Research from Harvard Business Review on skills-based hiring confirms that demonstrated competency outperforms credential-based screening in predicting job performance.

 - Not Machine-Readable: Applicant Tracking Systems (ATS) parse text poorly.
 A visually rich, skills-forward portfolio is often more discoverable through direct links and search engine optimization.